 Today, dentists can purchase equipment to make crowns in their offices the same day.
-And, although Dr. Pete is a big fan of technology, when it comes to crowns he chooses hand crafted crowns over those made by machines in dental offices.
-Rather than have an assistant or himself make your crown, Dr Pete chooses to work with lab technicians who customize your crowns by hand so they look and feel natural.
-In-office dental crowns no doubt are functional, but Dr Pete prefers the fit and look of crowns made to order and sculpted and colored by hand.
+And, although Dr. Pete is a big fan of technology, when it comes to crowns he prefers to work with lab technicians who are professionals at customizing crowns to look and feel natural.
+In-office dental crowns no doubt are functional, but Dr Pete prefers the fit and look of crowns made sculpted and and colored to his specifications.

 Hand-crafted crowns are put through a finishing process that customizes them fully to your mouth.
 They’re no more costly than those made on machines in dental offices.
 So you can get a custom look and fit for the same price as a crown made in-office on a machine.
 Although you won’t get the crown the same day, you’ll have a temporary made that looks like the real thing.
 Within a week your porcelain crown will be back from the lab.